By implementing only three key components of writer’s workshop, you can launch with success and without the overwhelm.

 Johnny: There.
-Done!
+Done.
 Now I’ll go back to my writing space and brainstorm synonyms for these verbs.
-I can use my thesaurus!
+I’ll use my thesaurus.

 When we meet again, I think you’ll be ready to publish or maybe already in the process of doing so.

-During this strategic conversation, I’m taking mental notes and maybe even jotting down some important information about the student’s progress.
+During this strategic conversation, take mental notes and/or jot down important information about the student’s progress.

-Quick Tip: At the end of the week, while reviewing student notes, if I notice a recurring skill or strategy that a significant number of students are struggling with, I’ll make it a mini-lesson in the coming days of writer’s workshop.
+Quick Tip: At the end of the week, while reviewing student notes, if you notice a recurring skill or strategy that a significant number of the children are struggling with, make it a mini-lesson in the coming days of writer’s workshop.

-What other questions are good for prompting discussion during a writing conference?
+What questions are good for prompting discussion during a writing conference?

-The questions you ask students during conferencing will vary, again based on the needs of each student.
+The questions you ask during conferencing will vary, again based on the needs of each child.